grizz/ghmeta/README.md

+## ghmeta.py

-## quick script to sync labels and milestones between GitHub repos
+A quick script to sync labels and milestones between GitHub repos.

 ### Set up